PatrickNAquino/World-Covid-19-data/README.md

 - % Infection Fatality = DIVIDE([Total Deaths],[Total Cases])

 ## Analysis
-To manipulate this dashboard it's necessary to use the "Graphs_Parameters" slicer, this will allow to change the parameters in the graphics accordingly to the user need.
-It's possible to visualize the following parameters:
-- Cases;
-- Deaths;
-- % Population Vaccinated;
-- % Positive Tests;
-- % Positive Tests;
-- % Mortality;
-- % Infection Fatality;

 Until Apr/2024 in the world we had 775M positive cases of COVID-19 with 7M deaths, corresponding to a 0.9% of infected people dying.
 If we consider all the global population this represents a mortality of 0.5%.
 - United States and China are the top counties in COVID-19 cases reported.
 Cases were higher back in 2022 with 424M people infected, this represents 55% of cases in just 1 year.
 - USA leads total deaths also, followed by Brazil with 1.2M and 702K cases respectivelly.